 Applicants must submit all documentation through the Electronic Residency Application Service (ERAS), and must register with the American Urological Association (AUA) Matching Program and obtain a match number.

-Candidates selected for a personal interview meet individually with multiple faculty members.
+Candidates selected for a personal interview will meet virtually with multiple faculty members and chief residents.
 For each candidate, an assessment is developed based on academic record, letters of recommendation and personal interview.
 All evaluations are reviewed by the Faculty Selection Committee before a final ranking list is submitted to the AUA match.

 Resident interviews are designed to: